donjo/viz-whisperer-app/README.md

 # Viz Whisperer App

-A React application built with Vite, TypeScript, and shadcn-ui, powered by Deno 2.
+A data visualization assistant that transforms natural language into interactive charts and visualizations.
+Built with React, Vite, TypeScript, and shadcn-ui, powered by Deno 2.

 ## Prerequisites

 - [Deno 2.x](https://docs.deno.com/runtime/getting_started/installation/) installed
+- An Anthropic API key (for AI-powered visualization generation)

 ## Getting Started

-### Clone and Install
+### Clone and Setup

 ```sh
 # Clone the repository